Ammar-daham/Ammar-daham/README.md

 ## Welcone to my github account.

-I am Ammar Daham, a software engineering at Metropolia University of Applied Sciences.
-I have a bachelor’s degree in computer science form Mosul university and a degree in information and communications technology at Omnia vocational College Leppävaara.
-I am currently a full stack developer trainee at #Integrify
+I am Ammar Daham, a software engineer.
+I have a bachelor’s degree in ICT from Metropolia of Applied Sceinces and another bachelor’s degree in computer and mathmatics science form Mosul university and a degree in information and communications technology at Omnia vocational College Leppävaara.
+I am currently employed by Airdice Oy as a full stack developer.

 I have gained an intermediate experience in Big Data, Data Visualisation and machine learning through my exchange program in the Netherland.

 As a worker, I am detail-oriented, result-driven and organised person.
 I work well with others and part of a team.
 I do not shy away from delegation of work.
-My passion is to work as a full stack developer and keep updating my knowledge about technologies.

-Specialities: Front-End, Back-End, Full Stack developer, Data analytics, Data visualisation and machine learning.
+Specialities: Front-End, Back-End, Full Stack developer, Integration developer, Data visualisation and machine learning.

 I do hiking, camping, working out, cooking, travelling in my free time.